Creating Your Own Issues Manager#

 To create a basic issue manager, inherit from the

-assign a name to the class as the class-variable, issue_name
+assign a name to the class as the class-variable, issue_name, and implement the

 The find_issues